nazimboudeffa/OpenFirstAssault/README.md

 # Game

-I will upload on Mega as soon as possible but you can come and take a look https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA
+I will upload on Mega as soon as possible but you can come and take a look at the sate of my hacks https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA

 When you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal